 I used to travel 4-5 times per year and didn’t consider it to be much at all.
 One trip is not that expensive – you have cheap low-cost airlines, affordable Booking.com hotels, and warm ready-to-eat food at the local supermarkets.
 However, if you add up all the costs, traveling can easily cause a hole in your pocket, even if it’s just as low as 500€ per trip.
 Not to forget all the extras that come up during the holiday – museum visits, rental cars or public transport, souvenirs, unexpected disasters etc.

 I could never save money because all of it sooner or later ended up in my travel budget.
-Only when the lockdowns kicked in, I realized that it’s possible to reach much higher financial goals if you simply do not travel every couple of months.
+Only when the lockdowns kicked in, I realize that it’s possible to reach much higher financial goals if you simply do not travel every couple of months.
 The hidden cost of traveling frequently added up and slowly drained my budget.

 People travel due to peer pressure

 One thing that many people don’t realize is that visiting as many countries as you can is often caused by peer pressure rather than our own desire.
 In the age of technology and social networking, people see their friends posting photos from cool destinations and end up wishing to do the same.
-The reality of travel is far from nice sunny photos – what looks like a cool beach can in fact be dirty and full of souvenir dealers, Eiffel tower (or any other famous landmark) is usually heavily overcrowded and you can easily waste hours simply waiting to get in (or out).
+The reality of travel is far from nice sunny photos – what looks like a cool beach can in fact be dirty and full of souvenir dealers, the Eiffel Tower (or any other famous landmark) is usually heavily overcrowded and you can easily waste hours simply waiting to get in (or out).

-Travel is short time emotion
+Travel is a short-term emotion

 Traveling is not something you can enjoy years after buying.
 Spending 1000€ on a nice item (like a bicycle or high-end TV) will bring you joy for months or even years afterward.
 One week of fun travel, on the other hand, will become a distant memory in a matter of weeks.
 All you’ll have are nice photos that you will share once on your social media and some souvenirs for your loved ones.
 By the way – whatever you bring along from your trips will never have the same value to others as it is for you.
 So a tip would be to bring something a person can eat or drink.